ElsieMay/08_Homework_Team_Profile_Generator/README.md

 ## Installation

 The project can be viewed via this link, https://github.com/ElsieMay/07_Homework_Professional_README_Generator.
 The steps one can take to install this application include: clone repo, run npm init, install dependancies and run node index.js, answering prompts when questioned.
+This will generate an index.html file, which will be located in the src folder.

 ## Usage